Enniscorthy Castle

 Enniscorthy Castle is situated in Enniscorthy, County Wexford, Ireland.
 Construction on the castle commenced in the late 1190s and was first occupied by its Norman owners in 1203 A.D. on the site of a previous wooden castle they had erected some years earlier.
+It was built by Philip De Prendergast.

 History

-The first stone castle was built on site in the 1190s by the French Norman knight Philip De Prendergast and his wife Maud.
+The first stone castle was built on site in the 1190s by the Anglo-Norman knight Philip De Prendergast and his wife Maud.
 Philip, Maud and their Norman descendants resided at the castle until the 1370s.
 Art MacMurrough Kavanagh attacked Enniscorthy Castle in the 1370s, in an attempt to regain his ancestral land.
-Art was successful, taking it in battle from the last Norman knight and owner of the castle whose surname was Meyler, and the MacMurrough Kavanagh dynasty then held the castle until 1536, when they surrendered the castle and surrounding lands to the saxon Lord Leonard Grey.
-At this time Enniscorthy Castle is reported be in a ruined condition, due to a lack of proper upkeep by the Mc.
-Murroughs.
+Art was successful, taking it in battle from the last Norman knight and owner of the castle, and the MacMurrough Kavanagh dynasty then held the castle until 1536, when they surrendered the castle and surrounding lands to the saxon Lord Leonard Grey.

 Enniscorthy Castle was partially burnt by the Earl of Kildare in 1569.